 The tiny island of Poveglia is located between Venice and Ligo in the Venetian Lagoon, and is fabled to possess a long and illustrious past.
 The colony of Poveglia was a quarantined one in 1348, due to the breaking out of the Bubonic Plague.
 In 1922, yet again, the island’s existing buildings were used as a quarantine centre, and later as a hospital for the mentally ill.
 It only makes sense for there to be many, many stories and legends of war and plague surrounding the little island.
 It has also been called a few times as the world’s most haunted place.
 How many stories must the walls of the island’s buildings hold within them?

-This Island has quite the dramatic story!
+One of the forbidden Islands with the quite dramatic story!
 On having doubts of the United States and Europe producing chemical weapons despite the signing of the Geneva Protocol that banned chemical warfare in 1925, Japan moved forward with claiming a tiny, isolated island that they removed from the maps.
 The laborers at the chemical weapon facility were not even aware of the production of mustard gas and tear gas.
 Due to this, they couldn’t take the necessary precautionary measures, and many of them ended up suffering from toxic exposure-related illnesses.
 Post the Russo-Japanese war in 1929, all of the documents pertaining to the plant were destroyed, and the gas was dumped or buried!
 Today, the island is home to the Okunoshima Poison Gas Museum.
 Apart from this, what draws the tourists most to this obscure island is the fact that it is peppered with thousands of rabbits!
 Due to this, the island has been nicknamed ‘Rabbit Island’.
 Two names, two different selling points, this island is a phenomenon in itself!

 This island, although in New York, is unknown to most New Yorkers!
 And for good reason.
 The abandoned island holds destroyed and uninhibited remains of brick structures left around from over half a century ago.
 It was established as an NYC quarantine hospital in 1885, and was home to Typhoid Mary, the first American identified to be a carrier of typhoid fever.
 Post this, it transformed into a rehab centre for teenage drug addicts.
 Due to the extreme fragility of its structure, the island was soon permanently closed to the entire public, but the occasional visitor.